Social Anxiety

 Fear of bad things happening

 This is a general fear about anything; we all walk around with this fear to some extent.
 Remember, we are on a hurtling rock!
+A rock from a falling rooftop could take us out!
+And that’s just worrying about our physical safety—the safety of our family, our children, and our pets.

 But in the context of social anxiety, a bad thing happening can be silence and awkwardness during a conversation, a confrontation over a word you said, being emotionally triggered and unable to hide, being the object of rumors, or unintentionally offending someone.